OwenCookman/owen-webdev/README.md

 ## Possible Features To Implement
 - A more detailed contact form using check boxes that could give an estimated cost of the website build to the client
-- A built in chat system allowing text communication to be handled completely on the website for example the chat system used by Tutor support at ci
+- A built in chat system allowing text communication to be handled completely on the website for example the chat system used by Tutor support at CI
-- The content on the portfolio page to be rendered from the database, with new entries uploaded from the admin pannel
+- The content on the portfolio page to be rendered from the database, with new entries uploaded from the admin panel
 - Email notifications when visitors/users ask a question and invoices/confirmations sent to users email

 ## Technologies Used